MikaelTornwall/timetracker/documentation/installation.md

 # Installation guide

 Below are the instructions on how to install and run the application both locally and in Heroku.
+The blocks highlighted with

+`$ example command`

-The blocks highlighted with `example command` are commands that are meant to be typed on your [command line](https://en.wikipedia.org/wiki/Command-line_interface).
+are commands that are meant to be typed on your [command line](https://en.wikipedia.org/wiki/Command-line_interface).

 ## Download project to your local machine